INTRODUCTION

 ATM service available in Dhaka and Chittagong Withdrawal

-ATM’s of Jamuna Bank Ltd., AB Bank, The City Bank, Janata Bank, IFIC Bank, Mercantile Bank, Pubali Bank,
+allowed from ATM’s of Jamuna Bank Ltd., AB Bank, The City Bank, Janata Bank, IFIC Bank, Mercantile Bank, Pubali Bank,

 Eastern Bank Ltd. respectively